iheid-library/iheiddown/README.md

 That's it! `iheiddown` is now installed and ready to go.

+Note that you can always rerun `remotes::install_github("jhollway/iheiddown")` -- if there's a newer version, it'll install that.

 ## Getting started

 `iheiddown` sets up a thesis template that you can then modify for your dissertation.